Alan CLI

 Run tests via JavaScript (Node.js) instead of natively |

 Without --js, the program is compiled to a native binary and executed.
-With --js, it is transpiled to JavaScript and executed with Node.js.
+With --js, it is transpiled to JavaScript and executed with Node.js (v22.0.0 or higher).
 In both cases, the test artifact is deleted after the test completes.

 alan test my_project.ln